Creative leadership: Directing

-In the context of directing, those who employ creative leadership are the primary creators and their vision is enacted through contribution and collaboration from others.
+In the context of directing, those who employ creative leadership are the primary creators and their vision is enacted through the supportive contributions and collaboration from others.
 Mumford, Scott, Gadis and Strange (2002) suggest that, in directing, a leader is integral to the production of a creative concept, while others support its implementation.
 The degree to which others contribute creatively may depend upon the situation.
 This can be compared to an orchestra conductor, who provides a vision and direction for musicians who bring their own individual contributions.
 A strong directive creative leader may inspire, elicit, and integrate high-quality contributions from his or her collaborators.

 Integrating

-In the context of integrating, there is a focus on the creative leader's ability to integrate or synthesize his or her novel ideas with various creative ideas from other individuals.
+In the context of integrating, there is a focus on the creative leader's ability to integrate or synthesize his or her novel ideas with heterogeneous creative ideas from other individuals.
 Compared to directing and facilitating contexts, there is a greater balance between the ratio of leader to follower creative contributions and supportive contributions in the integrating context.
 Each individual can receive credit for their distinct contribution, and successful leadership in this context depends on the leader's ability to synthesise others' creative inputs.
 Film directors are an example of leaders working in an integrating context, providing guidance to create a feature film that includes creative contributions from numerous people: screenwriters, actors, special effects technicians, costume designers, etc.